zuestmedia/zmt-corporate/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-ZMT Corporate is a lightweight, fast and fully customizable ZuestMedia WordPress Theme.
+The Corporate Theme is a lightweight, fast and fully customizable ZuestMedia WordPress Theme.

 == Description ==

-[ZMT Corporate](https://zuestmedia.com/corporate/) is a lightweight, fast and fully customizable ZuestMedia WordPress Theme.
+The [Corporate Theme](https://zuestmedia.com/corporate/) is a lightweight, fast and fully customizable ZuestMedia WordPress Theme.

 This theme combines the new modern features of Gutenberg Block Editor respectively concepts from Full Site Editing (FSE) with the proven classic WordPress theme structure.